UN agency: 2M killed, $4.3 trillion in damages from extreme weather over past half-century

 The findings were a part of an update to WMO's Atlas of Mortality and Economic Losses from Weather, Climate and Water Extremes, which previously had covered a nearly 50-year period through 2019.

+WMO acknowledges some caveats to its report: While the number of disasters has risen, some of that may be due to improvements in reporting about extreme weather events that might have been overlooked in the past.

+While the findings account for inflation, WMO cautioned that estimating the economic toll can be an inexact science, and the reports could understate the actual damage.

-Extreme temperatures were the top cause of reported deaths; floods were the main cause of economic losses.
+Worldwide, tropical cyclones were the primary cause of reported human and economic losses.

 In Africa, WMO counted more than 1,800 disasters and 733,585 deaths related to weather, climate and water extremes — including flooding and storm surges.
 The costliest was Tropical Cyclone Idai in 2019, which ran to $2.1 billion in damages.